 The Arrival of Europeans

-The first recorded sighting of the Northern Peninulsa by a European was Captain Cook's sighting of fires burning on the coast in the 1770's.
-The finding of what is possibly a Portuguese Carousel (not yet proven) could mean that Europeans were in the area in the 14th or 15th Century.
-(Current conjecture is prevalent on these earlier sightings - yet to be confirmed).
+The first recorded sighting of the Northern Peninsula by a European was Captain Cook's sighting of fires burning on the coast in the 1770s.

-In the early 1800's sailing ships appeared in the Kaipara looking for Kauri spars.
+In the early 1800s sailing ships appeared in the Kaipara looking for Kauri spars.
 In 1879 the first ship was recorded sailing over the bar.
-As the Kaipara developed and timber mills flourished, timber (both sawn and logs and kauri gum) was hauled by ship.
+As the Kaipara developed and timber mills flourished, timber (both sawn and logs and kauri gum) was carried by ship.
 The next important Europeans to appear in the Kaipara were probably the missionaries.
 Samuel Marsden's journals record that he first visited the area in 1817 and again in 1820.
-A mission was started at Okara Point Pa in 1820 and the Rev. Buller operated mission schools in the 1830's and 1840's.
+A mission was started at Okara Point Pa in 1820 and the Reverend Buller operated mission schools in the 1830s and 1840s.

 The 'Yugoslav' Contribution